Did you know that you could be eligible for a FREE grant to replace the oil boiler in your home?

 But how do you find out if you are eligible?
 Apply here, it only takes one minute – or read on for what you need to know:

 1. Government oil boiler grants are funded by the big energy companies

 Energy companies in Great Britain have more than 250,000 domestic customers.
 The ECO scheme gives companies like British Gas, Scottish Power, EDF energy (and many others) a legal obligation to help customers on low income to save money on their heating, through better insulation and more efficient heating.

 Originally, the scheme was only supposed to run until 2015, but it was so popular that it was extended until September 2018.
 There is talk of a further extension but we don’t have any more detail on that just yet.
 Just fill out the form to get the ball rolling…

 3. What can you claim under the Affordable Warmth Obligation?

 The Affordable Warmth Obligation is a part of the ECO scheme and covers grants to help fund home insulation improvements, boiler repairs, and, in some cases brand new boilers.
 The scheme since ECO2 started in April 2015 has always included oil boilers – however no one has been offering oil installs until now.
-There are lots of good A-rated oil boilers on the market which provide really efficient heat for the home.
-You can find out more about oil boiler manufacturers here.
+There are lots of good A-rated oil boilers on the market which provide really efficient heat for the home as listed below.